iko023/Chameleon/README.md

 ## Future Plans

-- Implement info button (or just section) to show the players how to play.
+- Change body font to be "Maiden Orange" and move "Special Elite" to specific elements.
 - Add an accuse button to allow players to accuse others of being the Mole.
 - Add a timer for each round to increase the pressure.
 - Change theme and add more visual styling.